 Aliano oversees the publicity of Merrimack's 22 Division II and two Division I varsity programs while serving as the primary media contact for men's ice hockey, football, men's and women's lacrosse, and women's golf, as well as the department's administrators and coaches.

-In addition to overseeing all athletic communication, traditional media and new media initiatives within the department, Aliano oversees the entirety of the Athletic Department's website; furthermore, he is in charge of the designing of media guides, press releases, game programs, brochures and other graphic design content.
+In addition to overseeing all athletic communications/sports information, media/public relations and new media initiatives within the department, Aliano oversees the entirety of the Athletic Department's website; furthermore, he is in charge of the designing and distribution of all department press releases, print-related promotional material and graphic design-based content.

-In his first year at the helm of the Athletic Communications Department, Aliano spearheaded the launch of MerrimackAthletics.TV in conjunction with Pack Network, elevating the department's web streaming capabilities to new heights.
-After only offering broadcasts in five sports prior to the year, Merrimack broadcast over 85 home events for 10 different on-campus sports in 2013-14 and was at the forefront of the Northeast-10 Conference and NCAA Division II in webcast quality.
+Starting in 2013-14, Aliano spearheaded the launch of MerrimackAthletics.TV in conjunction with Pack Network, elevating the department's web streaming capabilities to new heights.
+After only offering broadcasts in five sports prior to that year, the Merrimack Sports Network now broadcasts over 90 home athletic events for 11 different teams on a yearly basis, and offers free-to-view streaming for nine of those 11 teams.